Does McDonald’s 🍔 Really Offer Us an Affordable Pricing Strategy?

 Macca’s found this out by trialling the first McCafe in Melbourne (the heart of gourmet coffee in Australia).
 It’s an instant hit.
 In today’s fast-paced world, people want convenience.
 They don’t want the hassle of buying and preparing food.
 But in Australia, we also want to know we are buying the best coffee and meat – and we are willing to pay for it too.

 We can and want to pay for quality because this lowers the risk of purchasing from a brand that was hit with branding issues and controversy after the documentary SuperSize Me.

 McCafe made McDonald’s a reputable brand again for us Aussies.
 Using good quality, fair trade coffee products and lofty values and mission statements made it popular.
-It then adopted an affordable pricing strategy which promoted prices that met our needs and wants.
+It then adopted an affordable pricing strategy which promoted prices that met our need and want.

-- It may be much harder for Macca’s to increase their menu prices in Australia from now on – until they find a new coffee substitute – or find a healthier menu that is as-big-a-hit as coffee.
+- It may be harder for Macca’s to increase their menu prices in Australia from now on until they find a new coffee substitute or find a healthier menu that is as-big-a-hit as coffee.

 - McCafe’s has enabled McDonald’s to experiment a lot with its affordable pricing strategy, price architecture and product offering to regain control of its brand and price positioning.
 With better service, a focus on value, regional consumer preferences and more hygienic and cooler barista-style cafe surroundings, McDonald’s are demonstrating they are natural survivors.
 Can they continue to innovate fast enough is the question.

 - The Australian McDonald’s menu has most of the stock standard menu options as the American counterpart, but it added a lot more Australian flavour and items to its menu.